dayanaraaa/dayanaraaa/README.md

 <h1 align="center">About me </h1>

 <p align="center">
-Data Science student (Bioinformatics stream) at Durham University with a Bachelor of Science in biology and research experience in protein sequence analysis, machine learning, and structural bioinformatics.
+Data Science student from Durham University with a Bachelor of Science in biology and research experience in protein sequence analysis, machine learning, and structural bioinformatics.
 </p>

 <p align="center">